 Brad Pitt, And Angelina Jolie Affairs?
-Between Platitudes And Reality
+Between Platitudes And Reality [Rumors]

 Brad Pitt allegedly lost his temper in front of the children a bit, when on a private jet flight from Europe to LA.
 Brad allegedly lunged at Maddox and yelled at him after Maddox intervened in an argument between his parents.
 Pitt, however, did not physically touch Maddox in the altercation according to the Daily Mail.

 Angelina Jolie was so horrified by Brad Pitt’s angry behavior, she claimed child abuse and prevented Brad from seeing all six children.
 Pitt was cleared of all these allegations by the FBI and child protective services.
-It is possible though that in Jolie’s judgment, and by her standards, he was being abusive.
+It is possible, though, that in Jolie’s judgment, and by her standards, he was being abusive.

 While Brad Pitt’s behavior may not have been ideal parenting in that one moment, it does not constitute the legal definition of abuse.
 It simply did not meet Angelina’s high standards of appropriate parenting.
 In other words, Pitt isn’t the perfect dad, and of course, no one is.
 People are human and they can’t always avoid showing anger, or other emotions, just because there are children present.